Bar Council of West Bengal: Enrollment of advocates

-Graduates having a law degree from recognised universities permitted to impart legal education are admitted as advocates in The Bar Council of West Bengal.
+Graduates having a law degree from recognized universities permitted to impart legal education are admitted as advocates in The Bar Council of West Bengal.
 Law graduates can enroll online for Bar Council of West Bengal.
 State bar councils are empowered by Advocates Act, 1961 to frame rules according to their convenience for enrolling advocates in council.
-The enrollment committee formed by Councils will scrutinise a prospective member's application.
+The enrollment committee formed by Councils will scrutinize a prospective member's application.
 Enrolled advocates of any bar council in-state are considered eligible to write the All India Bar Examination conducted by the Bar Council of India.
 After clearing the exam, they are certified by the Bar Council of India and issued 'a Certificate of Enrolment', which facilitates them to practice the profession of law in any High Court based in India and lower courts of the country, as an advocate.
 Advocates are required to qualify in the exam known as "Supreme Court Advocate on Record Examination" which is conducted by the Supreme Court exclusively to practice in the Supreme Court of Country.